GEcaiIT/edx-documentation/en_us/students/source/SFD_ORA.rst

 #.
 In the dialog box that opens, select the file that you want, and then click **Open**.
 #.
 When the dialog box closes, click **Upload Your Image**.

-.. note:: The image file must be a .jpg or .png file, and it must be smaller than 5 MB in size.

 Your image appears below the response field, and the name of the image file appears next to the **Choose File** button.
 If you want to change the image, follow steps 1-3 again.
-You can only upload one image.
+You can only upload one image per response.

 .. image:: /Images/PA_Upload_WithImage.png
    :alt: Example response with an image of Paris
    :width: 500

-.. note:: You must submit text as well as your image in your response.
-You can't submit a response that doesn't contain text.

 ============================
 Learn to Assess Responses